Endemic Gold-Ringed Tanager

 (1 Chocó Toucan, 2 Lanceolated Monklet, 3 , 4 Hotel El Campanario)

-This day we will bir the upper part of the Old Buenaventura road, where we may see Green Thorntail, Crowned Woodnymph, Club winged Manakin, Masked Tityra, Sooty headed Wren, , Black Solitaire,Three striped Warbler, White shouldered Tanager, Lemon rumped Tanager, Rufous throated Tanager, Silver Throated Tanager,Purple Honeycreeper, Green Honeycreeper, Buff Throated Saltator, endemic Crested Ant Tanager, Scarlet Rumped Cacique, Rufous fronted Woodquail,, Green Hermit, Violet Tailed Sylph, White tailed Hillstar, Moustached Puffbird, Toucan Barbet, Smoky brown Woodpecker, Pacific Antwren, Parker’s Antbird, Chocó Tapaculo, Brown billed Scythebill, Slaty backed Chat Tyrant, Bright rumped Attila, Lemon Browed Flycatcher, Golden winged Manakin, Black Chinned Mountain Tanager,Bay headed Tanager, Golden collared Honey creeper, Black headed Brushfinch, Yellow collared Chlorophonia, etc. In the afternoon we will leave to Hotel Ms La huerta Plus close to Calima Lake.
+On our fifth day we’ll go birding to the upper part of the Old Buenaventura road, where we might see all kinds of beautiful species, including Green Thorntail, Crowned Woodnymph, Club winged Manakin, Masked Tityra, Sooty headed Wren, , Black Solitaire,Three striped Warbler, White shouldered Tanager, Lemon rumped Tanager, Rufous throated Tanager, Silver Throated Tanager,Purple Honeycreeper, Green Honeycreeper, Buff Throated Saltator, endemic Crested Ant Tanager, Scarlet Rumped Cacique, Rufous fronted Woodquail,, Green Hermit, Violet Tailed Sylph, White tailed Hillstar, Moustached Puffbird, Toucan Barbet, Smoky brown Woodpecker, Pacific Antwren, Parker’s Antbird, Chocó Tapaculo, Brown billed Scythebill, Slaty backed Chat Tyrant, Bright rumped Attila, Lemon Browed Flycatcher, Golden winged Manakin, Black Chinned Mountain Tanager,Bay headed Tanager, Golden collared Honey creeper, Black headed Brushfinch, and Yellow collared Chlorophonia, among others.

 (1 Bay Wren, 2 Crowned Woodnymph, 3 Cub winged Manakin, 4 White tailed Hillstar, 5, 6 Hotel La Huerta Plus)